vippsas/vipps-login-api/api-guide/integration.md

 ## Call by call

-A very basic case, from a user clicks "Log in with Vipps" until the merchant receives login token and the user's information, is shown below:
+A very basic case, from a user clicks *Log in with Vipps* until the merchant receives login token and the user's information, is shown below:

 0. Before all this, the merchant has fetched the OpenID configuration from the well-known endpoint